astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 ```

 ADVISOR.
 Great.
 I'll add the object language in a separate namespace prefix -- we can use `\texttt{\%extend}' for going
-into a namespace -- and I'll just copy-paste our STLC code from earlier on.
+into a namespace -- and I'll just copy-paste our STLC code from earlier on, plus natural numbers.
 Let me also add our new antiquote as a new STLC term constructor!

 ```
 %extend stlc.